Regular Season Assignments

 - 1 umpire assigned: $45 per umpire per game

-- From that per game rate, each umpire will have $5 allocated to cover the costs associated with assigning.
+- From that per game rate, each umpire has $5 allocated to cover the costs associated with assigning.
 That means each umpire will take home a minimum of $30 per game.

-- Umpires who show up to a diamond to start a game where teams do not show up – and proper notification was not given – are paid in full for the game.
-The umpires must inform the Assignor in this situation.
+Umpires who show up to a diamond to start a game where teams do not show up – and proper notification was not given – are paid in full for the game.
+The umpires are to inform the Assignor in this situation.

-- If a game starts, but is subsequently stopped or cancelled due to weather, the umpires must notify the Assignor so a decision can be made regarding payment.
+If a game starts, but is subsequently stopped or cancelled due to weather, the umpires are to notify the Assignor so a decision can be made regarding payment.

 Tournaments run typically Friday night through to Sunday afternoon.
 The schedule of tournaments in Zone 4 will be posted on the RDSUA website.
-Any umpire interested in working at a tournament should indicate his/her availability on the Arbiter platform.
+Any umpire interested in working at a tournament is to indicate his/her availability on the Arbiter platform.

 Tournament game fees vary slightly from regular season games because there are multiple games at one location and because Minor Associations use tournaments to raise funds for the betterment of the game.
 No Assignor fees are assessed for tournaments.
 Fees are paid by the tournament Umpire in Chief on the last day an umpire works at a tournament.
 Occasionally a tournament committee may present one cheque rather than cash, in which case payment will occur as soon as possible after the tournament.